 The Duck Store comprises five divisions: the Literary Duck (bookstore); the Digital Duck (computer supplies); the Creative Duck (art supplies); the Spirit Duck (UO-related apparel and memorabilia); and the Duck Stop (specialty coffee bar).

 The Duck Store was established in 1920 as a cooperative and is now run as a nonprofit organization owned by UO students and members of the faculty and classified staff.
 Policy is decided by a board of directors composed of eight students, two faculty members, and one classified staff member.
 The directors are selected in annual elections by the membership.

-The Duck Store offers no-charge check cashing, ATM machines, free notary public service, key making, postage stamp sales and a mail drop, self-service photo copiers, UPS package service, and outgoing fax service.
+The Duck Store offers no-charge check cashing, ATM machines, free notary public service, postage stamp sales and a mail drop, a self-service photo copier, UPS package service, and fax service.
 The store also provides the university community with graduation regalia and announcements.
 Public restrooms are located in the lower lobby, and benches and bicycle parking are located just outside.

 The Literary Duck offers course book rentals and e-books as well as traditional textbooks.
 University of Oregon students, faculty, and staff receive at least 10 percent off the publisher’s list price on all course books.
 Students may resell their books at any time.
 For the best prices and buy-back dates, visit http://uoduckstore.com/literaryduck.
 Dates are posted on the Duck Store website.
 Each year the board of directors reviews the book discount.
 Thousands of book award and school supply scholarships have been awarded since 2003.
 For more information on the awards program, visit the website.

 Author events.
 The Duck Store hosts literary events within the store and in the campus community.
 These events are often free and open to the public.
 Times, dates, locations, authors, and event summaries can be found at the Literary Duck blog, http://www.literaryduckblog.org.